ahocevar/ol3-workshop/src/doc/basics/map.rst

 .. rubric:: Tasks

 #.
-Download https://github.com/bartvde/ol3-training/archive/master.zip and save the folder in the root of your web server.
+Copy the text above into a new file called :file:`map.html`, and save it in

-#.
-Copy the text above into a new file called :file:`map.html`, and save it in the root of the downloaded folder.
+    the root ``ol3-ws/ol3-training-master``.

 #.
 Open the working map in your web browser: @workshop_url@/map.html